xwp/wp-widget-customizer/readme.txt

 7. I DON'T ALWAYS TEST MY WORDPRESS WIDGETS IN PRODUCTION, BUT WHEN I DO I USE THE WIDGET CUSTOMIZER PLUGIN

 == Changelog ==

+### 0.15.1 ###
+* As of [r27419](https://core.trac.wordpress.org/changeset/27419) in WordPress Core trunk, the functionality in this plugin has been merged into core!
+This plugin will deactivate itself when WordPress is updated to this revision.

 = 0.15 =
 * Add support for wide widget controls by sliding them out horizontally over the preview.
 Fixes [#18](https://github.com/x-team/wp-widget-customizer/issues/18).
 PR [#89](https://github.com/x-team/wp-widget-customizer/pull/89).
 Props [westonruter](http://profiles.wordpress.org/westonruter/).